Run SQL scripts from the command line

 Note

 The command-line interface is available only in certain editions of dbForge Studio for SQL Server.
-For detailed information on the features availability in the dbForge Studio editions, please refer to the Editions page.
+For more information, see the Editions page.

 Note